jpverkamp/blog/content/reviews/books/Jim Butcher/The Dresden Files Graphic Novels/7 - Dog Men.md

 This is one of the better ones though.
 Interesting mythology.
 Yet more ghouls (what is it with all the ghouls) and more Listens-To-Wind!

-That being said, I ... think I accidentally skipped {{< goodreads book="Jim Butcher's The Dresden Files: Wild Card" >}}.
+That being said, I ... think I accidentally skipped [[Wild Card (Graphic Novel)]]().
 Otherwise, I totally missed something.
 Where'd Puck come from?

 ![Dog-Men-1-Puck](/embeds/books/attachments/dog-men-1-puck.png)